-As of the end of the Reporting Period, the response period had expired for 4,894 (sixty-seven percent (67%)) of claims having received a Notice of Defect.
-The overall response rate was forty-five percent (45%).
-The response rate for unrepresented claimants or Class Members was forty percent (40%), while the response rate for represented claimants or Class Members was forty-nine percent (49%).
+As of the end of the Reporting Period, the response period had expired for 6,378 (sixty-four percent (64%)) of claims having received a Notice of Defect.
+The overall response rate was forty-four percent (44%).
+The response rate for unrepresented claimants or Class Members was thirty-eight percent (38%), while the response rate for represented claimants or Class Members was forty-nine percent (49%).
 As previously reported, failure to respond to or cure all Defects identified within a Notice of Defect will not necessarily result in the denial of a claim, because only some aspects of a claimant's claim may be defective and listed in a Notice of Defect.
 In that circumstance, even if the claimant failed to respond to the Notice of Defect or to cure all of the Defects listed in it, the claimant might still receive compensation.
-Furthermore, a claimant who has a Defect in his or her claim for compensation for an SPC but has proven that he or she is a Class Member will receive a Notice of Determination for the PMCP benefit.
-Hence, such
+Specifically, of claimants or Class Members who received a Notice of Defect that included Defects identified during the Medical Record Review process, eighty-eight percent (88%) were subsequently found to qualify for SPC compensation.
+Furthermore, a claimant who has a Defect in his or her claim for